loopbackio/loopback.io/pages/en/lb3/Model-generator.md

 ### Options

 `--bluemix`
-: Lists only Bluemix datasources in the datasource option for the new model.
+: Lists only Bluemix data sources in the datasource option for the new model.

 {% include_relative includes/CLI-std-options.md %}